JeremiahChurch/mailjet_mailer/README.md

 For deliver_later, Active Job will need to be configured

 ## Creating a test method
-When switching over to Mandrill for transactional emails we found that it was hard to setup a mailer in the console to send test emails easily (those darn designers), but really, you don't want to have to setup test objects everytime you want to send a test email.
+When switching over to Mailjet for transactional emails we found that it was hard to setup a mailer in the console to send test emails easily (those darn designers), but really, you don't want to have to setup test objects everytime you want to send a test email.
 You can set up a testing 'mock' once and then call the `.test` method to send the test email.

 You can test the above email by typing: `InvitationMailer.test(:invite, email:<your email>)` into the Rails Console.